niygomhonor/Ceasar-Cipher-Java/README.md

     + _Actually alphabet are 26, shift would be between 1-25 apart from that there is condition to allow user to type any number even greater than 26._
  * `If statement`
  -[x]  When user enter a number greater than 0, condition will return key or shift considering the `Remainder` after `divide` that `number` by `26`
- -[x] When  When user enter a number less than 0, condition will return key or shift considering the `Remainder` after `divide` that `number` by `26` plus(+) number of alphabet `26`
+ -[x]  When user enter a number less than 0, condition will return key or shift considering the `Remainder` after `divide` that `number` by `26` plus(+) number of alphabet `26`
     + the use of this is to maintain interval of `1- 25`  shift and let symbols stay in its normal state.
   + `Loop(For)`